SandyRodger/launch_school_books/ruby_core_tools.md

   `/usr/bin/ruby -v` tells you which version you're using.
   - Undesireably, Mac system Ruby needs root access to install and manipulate other Ruby components.
 Root access isn't always available to the developer, so this can be a ball-ache.
   - So it's outdated and denies you full access, this is why you should install a Ruby Version Manager and use it to install the "Rubies" you need.
-  - You can do this by installing homebrew, which is a package manager designed for Macs.
+  - You can do this by installing [homebrew](https://docs.brew.sh/), which is a package manager designed for Macs.
   #### On Linux
   - If Ruby is not already installed you can install it with your package manager (RPM, Yum, DPKG) and it will end up in the `/usr/bin` and `/usr/lib/ruby` directories.

   ### [What Ruby am I running?](https://launchschool.com/books/core_ruby_tools/read/your_ruby_installation)
    - `which ruby` tells you where ruby is.
 Mine is `/usr/bin/ruby`, which is the pre-installed Mac version, and not good enough.
+  - If `which ruby` has rbenv in it, you are using a bersion installed by rbenv.
+Ditto for RVM.
    - I need to install a Ruby Version Manager later.
    - The system Ruby also stores additional commands, like `irb` and `rake` in the same directory.
    - `usr/bin/ruby` contains other Ruby libraries and gems, but actually it's an alias for the real directories, nestled more deeply in `/System/Library/Frameworks`, which is a place you should never modify directly.